-Public Health will conduct any required contact tracing and will communicate directly with any individual identified through their processes who may have come into contact with a confirmed case.
+Public Health will conduct any required contact tracing and will communicate directly with any individual identified through their process.

 APPENDIX A - MOVEMENT OF IN-CUSTODY ACCUSED

 These materials provide an overview of the current processes and best practices recommended around the transportation and movement of those accused persons charged with criminal offences who are currently held in correctional facilities and who are required to appear in court, in person, effective from July 6, 2020.